 Welcome to my first post for the Numerifile.
-An ITIL-certified professional, I have been practicing in this domain as a consultant, architect, and then a delivery project manager for almost a decade across various industries, such as automotive, banking & finance, higher education, telecom, and IT consulting.
+As an ITIL-certified professional, I have been practicing in this domain as a consultant, architect, and then a delivery project manager for almost a decade across various industries, such as automotive, banking & finance, higher education, telecom, and IT consulting.
 Having spent most of my time working on projects to establish best practices in ITSM, I am “paying it forward” by sharing those experiences.

 My work routinely involved understanding the customer environment, gap analysis, and benchmarking to drive improvements.
 But the most challenging part was maturity enhancement to drive improvements.
 By focusing on the holistic view, including the organizational culture, and not just tools and process, I helped my clients develop repeatable mechanisms for consistent monitoring and measurement.